webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 See the [[WPD:Manual_Of_Style/Section_Guidelines | Section guidelines page]], which outlines the guidelines for specific sections of pages.

 ===Avoid using contractions===
 * Please do not use contractions.
 For example say "I am" compared to "I'm".
-This ensures that pages are translated more accurately and makes all pages easier to read.
+This ensures that pages are translated accurately and makes pages easier to read.

 ===Standardize common terms===
 * Use Internet when it is a proper noun, such as: The Internet is a global system of interconnected computer networks.
 Otherwise, use lower case, like this: Leverage internet marketing to drive site traffic.